sumpfork/dominiontabs/src/domdiv/fonts/README.md

 ## Fonts

 I believe I cannot distribute one font (Minion Pro) domdiv uses as they are owned by Adobe with a License that I understand to disallow redistribution.
+However, you can download the [3 font files from a third party here](https://www.dropbox.com/s/tsqk69mayoa3pfz/MinionPro-ForDominionTabs.zip?dl=1).

 However, it appears you can download them here: